medialab/minet/docs/cli.md

                                 rule.
   --irrelevant-continue         Continue exploration whether met content is
                                 relevant or not.
-  -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
+  --max-depth MAX_DEPTH         Maximum depth for the crawl.
   -n, --normalized-url-cache    Whether to normalize url cache used to assess if
                                 some url was already visited.
   --only-html                   Add URLs to the crawler queue only if they seem